-A reporter for more than 30 years, Carolyn Lange covers regional news with the West Central Tribune.
+A reporter for 35 years, Carolyn Lange covers regional news with the West Central Tribune.

 - Member for

 - 5 years 3 months

 LITCHFIELD -- An early-morning explosion that was heard nearly four miles away ripped apart a Litchfield home Friday, leaving two people homeless.
 The cause of the incident is still under investigation, but a fire marshal said it "mimicked" an explosion caused by liquid propane.
 Larry and Barbara Ann McMains were asleep when their home was torn apart in a loud blast around 4 a.m., according to the Meeker County Sheriff's Department.
 The couple was able to escape without injury.
 The home, located at 60219 245th Street in Litchfield, is a total loss.
 The McMains flagged down a deputy who wa